Randy Johnson: Legacy

 On January 5, 2010, Johnson announced his retirement from professional baseball.
 The Mariners invited Johnson to throw out the ceremonial first pitch at the Seattle Mariners home opener at Safeco Field on April 12, 2010 and inducted Johnson into the Mariners Hall of Fame on January 17, 2012.
 The Diamondbacks invited Johnson and former teammate Curt Schilling to both throw out the ceremonial first pitches for the Arizona Diamondbacks' recognition of the 10th anniversary of the 2001 World Series team that defeated the New York Yankees.
 On July 27, 2024, Johnson was inducted into the Arizona Diamondbacks Hall of Fame along with teammate Luis Gonzalez.

 Johnson was selected to the Baseball Hall of Fame in his first year of eligibility in 2015.
 On his Hall of Fame plaque he wears a Diamondbacks cap, the first—and only, as of —Hall of Famer to do so.
 The Diamondbacks retired his number on August 8, 2015.
 At the retirement ceremony, Johnson was presented with a replica of the drum set used by Neil Peart, drummer for the Canadian band Rush, during their 30th anniversary tour.

 Johnson has participated in over 40 trips with the United Service Organizations.
 He also supports initiatives to fight homelessness.
 In recognition of all his charitable efforts, he was the Hall of Fame recipient of the Bob Feller Act of Valor Award in 2019.

 In January 2015, Johnson was named a special assistant to Diamondbacks president Derrick Hall.

 In 2020, sportswriter Joe Posnanski ranked Johnson at number 28 on his "Baseball 100" list for The Athletic.
 In 2022, The Sporting News named Johnson on their "Phoenix Mount Rushmore of Sports", along with Arizona Cardinals football player Larry Fitzgerald, Phoenix Suns basketball player Steve Nash, Phoenix Mercury basketball player Diana Taurasi.

-On June 2, 2025, the Seattle Mariners announced that that franchise will also retire Johnson's number in 2026.
-This will be the fifth number retired by the franchise.
-Johnson attended and participated in the team's number retirement ceremony for fellow #51 Ichiro Suzuki on August 9, 2025, after attending Suzuki's Baseball Hall of Fame ceremony on July 27.
+On June 2, 2025, the Seattle Mariners announced that that franchise would retire Johnson's number in 2026.
+It was the fifth number retired by the franchise.
+Johnson attended and participated in the team's number retirement ceremony for fellow #51 Ichiro Suzuki on August 9, after attending Suzuki's Baseball Hall of Fame ceremony on July 27.
+On May 2, 2026, Johnson's #51 was retired by the Mariners, thus becoming the 12th player in MLB history to have his number retired by multiple MLB teams.